Michaela Strachan: Wildlife presenting and other projects

 Since 2011, Strachan has co-presented Springwatch for BBC2, as well as the adaptions Autumnwatch and Winterwatch.
 The Watches have been hosted by reserves such as National Arboretum at Westonbirt, Slimbridge reserve, Wild Ken Hill and RSPB Arne.

 In February 2013, Strachan released her book Michaela Strachan's Really Wild Adventures.
-The Dane year, she presented the six-part series The Great Penguin Rescue on the Eden channel.
+The same year, she presented the six-part series The Great Penguin Rescue on the Eden channel.
 In 2014, she appeared as a contestant on the second series of the ITV celebrity diving show Splash!.
 Strachan reached the semi-finals of the series, where she became the fourteenth celebrity to be eliminated.
 In 2022 Digging For Treasure: Tonight premiered on Channel 5; Strachan co-presented the archaeology series with Dan Walker and archaeologist Raksha Dave.
 In 2022, Strachan presented Extreme Conservation on BBC World News and BBC Reel.

 In March 2024, she was a participant in BBC's Pilgrimage.
 In April 2024 she appeared, as an enraged ornithologist, in the series 3 episode "The Career Ladder" of the Diane Morgan comedy series Mandy.

 In 2025 Strachan and professional partner Mark Hanretty were runners-up in the seventeenth series of Dancing on Ice.